radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 In particular, this includes the X.509 certificate (when using a PKIX trust model) as well as any policies associated with that identity such as restrictions on source IP address.
 The re-authorization MUST give the same result as if a full handshake was performed at the time of resumption.

-If cached data cannot be retrieved securely, resumption MUST NOT be done, either immediately closing the connection or reverting to a full handshake.
+If cached data cannot be retrieved securely, resumption MUST NOT be done, by either immediately closing the connection or reverting to a full handshake.
 If a resumed session is closed immediately after being established, the RADIUS/(D)TLS client MUST NOT re-attempt session resumption but perform a full TLS handshake instead.

 ## RADIUS Datagrams